jakeboyles/rectangle_builder/README.md

 - Make the rectangles be able to be rotated
 - Highlight the currently selected rectangle so users know which object they are manipulating
 - Refactor to use Fabric.JS for more built in options

+## Areas of improvement

+- findCurrentBox function could use refactored or at-least commented better.
+- Getting to work on mobile devices.
+Right now it uses mouse event listeners.
+We could use touch events to make it also work on mobile devices.
+- Saving the local data to a persistant database.
+- LogRocket for session recording and debugging.
+- User registration and profiles so users can store there own layouts to there profile.
+- A library of shared layouts so you can see what others have created and get inspiration.
+- The ability to change the colors of each individual box or to just set the default color.

 ## Running the project